ManeeshWije/watch-together/README.md

 ### TODO

 - [ ] Split video into chunks and send each chunk with an accurate progress bar
+    - Or, try streaming video instead of full client download
 - [ ] Add real time chat on the side and allow users to sign in via oAuth
     - Can use user info for chatting
     - Chat messages are persisted on different videos